Lebanon, Pennsylvania: History

-Indigenous nations in the area of what is now Lebanon included the Shawnee, Susquehannock, Gawanese, Lenape (or Delaware), and Nanticoke peoples.

 Lebanon was settled by European colonists in 1720, many with the family names of "Steitz" and "Light", along a creek that was then named "Steitz Creek".
 The Light patriarchs built a fort to protect against Indians and named it "Light's Fort".
 The town was laid out in 1753, incorporated as a borough on February 20, 1821, and became a city on November 25, 1885.
 It adopted the commission form of government, consisting of four councilmen and a mayor.

 Lebanon bologna was first made here, since before the 1780s.
 The Union Canal, which operated from 1828 to 1885, flowed through the city's north side.
 San Giorgio pasta has been manufactured in Lebanon since 1914, and was acquired by nearby Hershey Foods Corporation in 1966.
 Lebanon was formerly home to a major steel mill operated by Bethlehem Steel.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 4.2 sqmi, all land.

 Lebanon is bordered to its north and east by North Lebanon Township (4.5 mi), to its south and east by South Lebanon Township (3.22 mi), to its west by West Lebanon Township (1.07 mi), and to its south and west by North Cornwall Township (4.38 mi).
 The Quittapahilla Creek drains the city westward into the Susquehanna River via the Swatara Creek.